Fão founded the Association for Retirees and Pensioners of Macau (APOMAC) in 2001 with Francisco Manhão and has been running it for the past 19 years.

 Fão made his debut in the world of associations in 1987 as one of the 18 founding members of the Macau Civil Servants Association (ATFPM).
 The association aimed at safeguarding the future of the public servants after the transition, informed by what he had witnessed in Portugal during its decolonisation process.

-Portugal’s 1974 revolution marked a turning point for Macau and for Jorge Fão as well.
+Portugal’s 1974 revolution marked a turning point for Macao and for Jorge Fão as well.
 As a new regime took hold and Portugal’s African colonies declared their independence one after the other, Fão made his first-ever contact with the Portuguese homeland.
 He visited the country for the first time in 1975, accompanied by his wife – with whom he would eventually have two children, a girl and a boy.

 “Chairman Mao was venerated by some Portuguese.
 I saw several busts of him.
 I also saw what was happening with the returnees [from Portugal’s former colonies].
 There was no room for them.
 It was a very sad situation,” he laments, referring to the more than one million retornados (returnees) who sought refuge in Portugal.

-“When they began negotiating Macau’s return to China [in 1986], those scenes came back to me.
+“When they began negotiating Macao’s return to China [in 1986], those scenes came back to me.
 Those returnees had no jobs, no pensions, and that made us think about the need to guarantee people’s subsistence after the transition.”

-The freedoms brought by the Carnation Revolution took time to reach Macau.
+The freedoms brought by the Carnation Revolution took time to reach Macao.
 One law continued to ban union-type organisations, which were forced to operate underground.
 “I remember that the statutes were drawn up at the house of Dr Sequeira e Serpa.
 We then summoned a very well-attended general assembly and approved them.
 We were lucky,” he explains, “because a civilian was then governing [the physician Pinto Machado], who knew but pretended he didn’t, so we were able to create the ATFPM.”

 Fão was one of the directors for a decade and served two terms as President and spokesperson of the association, meeting with officials in Beijing and Portugal, such as the then prime minister and president – Aníbal Cavaco Silva and Mário Soares, respectively – to discuss issues such as the question of nationality for the Macanese (mestizo) who decided to stay on in the MSAR and which entity would assume the responsibility of paying pensions to the public servants’ that worked for the Portuguese administration.

-The association fought hard to avoid the fate of the retornados and it paid off: “Everything that’s now in place for Macau Portuguese retirees is due to our efforts to make demands beforehand.”
+The association fought hard to avoid the fate of the retornados and it paid off: “Everything that’s now in place for Macao Portuguese retirees is due to our efforts to make demands beforehand.”
 He stepped down from the ATFPM in 1993 after retiring from his job as he did not believe a retiree should head the association.
 In the meantime in 1989, he was designated as a counsellor to the Island Municipal Council (Taipa and Coloane) for four years.

 Fão’s appreciation for politics prevented him from slowing down.
 David Chow, then a candidate for the legislative elections, decided to hire him as a political adviser, a role he would later reprise for the entrepreneur’s wife, Melinda Chan, during her years as a legislator.